 FOX Bet also has access to Indiana through the Eldorado/Stars Group partnership reached in 2018.
 In Indiana, Eldorado Resorts operates Tropicana Evansville.

 West Virginia legalized retail sportsbooks and online betting in 2018.
 FOX Bet has access to the market through the partnership agreement between The Stars Group and Eldorado Resorts, although there is no word on an impending launch as of today.

 Eldorado Resorts already has a partnership in place with William Hill to manage the retail sportsbook at Mountaineer Casino, but WV law allows each land-based casino to operate up to three individually-branded betting apps.

 FOX Bet may enter Colorado through its deal with Eldorado Resorts, which operates two casinos in Black Hawk.
-The sports betting issue in Colorado will soon be decided by voters through a public referendum to be held in November 2019.
-If voters approve the referendum, Colorado casinos will be authorized to launch retail sportsbooks and mobile betting apps.
+The sports betting issue in Colorado was decided by voters through a public referendum held in November 2019, resulting in legislation authorizing retail sportsbooks and mobile betting.

 Sports betting has an uphill battle in Florida due to a complicated political situation involving casino operators, tribal groups and politicians who all see the issue differently.
 If everyone is able to get on the same page and pass a bill to authorize mobile betting, FOX Bet may be able to enter Florida through the Stars/Eldorado deal.

 FOX Bet Kansas

 If Kansas legalizes sports betting (which looks likely based on previous attempts to pass legislation to that effect), FOX Bet will have access to the Kansas market through its agreement with Penn National if the right legislation is passed.
 Penn National operates Hollywood Casino at Kansas Speedway.